Wondering Where the Lions Are

 "Wondering Where the Lions Are" is a song written and performed by Bruce Cockburn.
 The track is from his 1979 album Dancing in the Dragon's Jaws.

+Development and composition

+The song was indirectly inspired by a dinner meeting between Cockburn and a relative that worked in a defence-related government position.
+The relative suggested that there was considerable concern that a war might break out between China and the Soviet Union saying, "We could wake up tomorrow to a nuclear war".
+Cockburn was upset, and had dreams that night about lions at his front door, but not in a threatening way.
+When he awoke the next morning to find war had not broken out, he began using elements of the dream to compose the song.

 Chart performance

 It was Cockburn's only Top 40 hit in the United States, peaking at No. 21 on the Billboard Hot 100, and it peaked at No. 92 in Australia.

-While also a Top 40 hit in Cockburn's native Canada, it was not his biggest hit in that country, where seven of his subsequent singles reached higher chart positions.
+While also a Top-40 hit in Cockburn's native Canada, it was not his biggest hit in that country, where seven of his subsequent singles reached higher chart positions.
 It was, however, named the 29th greatest Canadian song of all time in the 2005 CBC Radio series 50 Tracks: The Canadian Version.

+Cockburn performed the song on the American television show Saturday Night Live, Season 5, Episode 18, with guest host Bob Newhart, on May 10, 1980.
+This version is notable as it is longer (4:18 compared with 3:42 for the studio version) than the studio version and includes some scat style singing.
+The backup vocals consist of an unnamed trio possibly the shows other musical guests, The Amazing Rhythm Aces, although it appears that one of the singers is Paul Shaffer.